yogsototh/Scratch/content/html/en/blog/SVG-and-m4-fractals.md

 %xml was a very nice idea about structuring data.
 Some people where so enthusiastic about %xml they saw it everywhere.
 The idea was: the future is %xml.
-Then some people believe it would be a good idea to invent many %xml compatible format and also programming languages with %xml syntax.
+Then some believed it would be a good idea to invent many %xml compatible format and even programming languages with %xml syntax.

 Happy!
 Happy!
 Joy!
 Joy!

-Unfortunately, %xml was a format mean to transfert structured data.
+Unfortunately, %xml was made to transfert structured data.
 Not a format a human should see or edit directly.
 The sad reality is %xml syntax is simply verbose and ugly.
 Most of the time it shouldn't be a problem, as nobody should see it.